LogETH/commissions/README.md

 # How to commission a contract:
 If you need a contract coded, I’m your guy!

 The only think I ask of you is to explain exactly what you want.
-Asking me to create a token doesn’t really mean anything.
+Asking me to create a token with no other context doesn’t really mean anything.
 A contract has buttons and logic; and you have to tell me what exactly you want those buttons to do or give me a general idea on what you want those buttons to be used for.

 Compensation is based on the difficulty and amount of time it would take to finish coding.